rapidsai/gpu-bdb/README.md

 python benchmark_runner.py --config_file benchmark_runner/benchmark_config.yaml
 ```

-By default, this will run each pure Dask query once.
+By default, this will run each Dask query once, and, if BlazingSQL queries are enabled in `benchmark_config.yaml`, each BlazingSQL query once.
 You can control the number of repeats by changing the `N_REPEATS` variable in the script.

 ## BlazingSQL